Easy Sourdough Dinner Rolls

 Instructions

-- Place the dough into a greased bowl for about an hour or until it has doubled in size.
+5. Place the dough into a greased bowl for about an hour or until it has doubled in size.
+If you have a cold kitchen this may take an extra hour or so.
+So keep that in mind.

-- Brush the tops with eggs wash or milk wash.
+9. Brush with egg or milk wash.
+B

 Notes

-- These sourdough dinner rolls make a delicious dinner roll made up as a side but also work well as little sandwich rolls for quick lunches.
+• These sourdough dinner rolls make a delicious dinner roll made up as a side but also work well as little sandwich rolls for quick lunches or breakfast sandwiches.

 Nutrition Information: